peachiiyz/SpaceBugs/README.md

 Press Start to play, Quit to exit

-Only works on Windows PCs.
+EXE(installation file) only works on Windows PCs.